JarinTabassum/JarinTabassum/README.md

 - 👋 Hi, I’m @JarinTabassum
 - 👀 I’m interested in coding and learing new stuff about programming and also in binge watching series ;)
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me ...
+- 📫

 <!---
 JarinTabassum/JarinTabassum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.